 Labor Intervention #1: Induction

 Induction is one of the most common labor interventions recommended when it’s not medically necessary.
-Whether a mom is past her due date, the baby is “too big,” or the doctor is on a tight schedule, the standard attitude towards induction is pretty relaxed.
+Whether a mom is past the date her due date calculator said, or the baby is “too big,” or the doctor is on a tight schedule, the standard attitude towards induction is pretty relaxed.
 Another reason for induction is low fluid levels.
 Be sure to stay very well hydrated throughout your pregnancy, but particularly during the last 4 weeks.
 (Some moms will measure low in fluid, then they’ll drink a few quarts of water, get remeasured in the morning and their fluid levels will be fine.)

 The truth is induction is a serious intervention that should be discussed at length with your practitioner.

 Although we don’t know a lot about the precise cascade of events that initiates labor, we do know that signals from the baby’s lungs play a role in getting the process started.
 Therefore, induction of labor, even using natural induction methods, when baby and mom may not be ready can cause problems.

 One study found that inducing a woman with a bishop score below 5 would fail 84% of the time.
 Eighteen percent of all the women studied would have a failed induction (ending in C-section), and that number is even higher for first-time moms.
 Sometimes induction is necessary when the life of baby or mom is in jeopardy.

 Alternative: If you or baby are not in a health-threatening situation and still need to be induced, be sure your bishop score is 8 or above.
 You can calculate your score here.

 Another common and almost standard labor intervention is continuous electronic fetal monitoring.
 Electronic fetal monitoring (EFM) may seem harmless, however, it is not evidence based for low risk women (the vast majority of women fall into this category).
 In fact, continuous EFM is associated with an increase in pain medication use, cesarean sections and instrumental vaginal births.